 You really only need one or two typefaces to rely on for your presentation (three is pushing it a little, but still acceptable).
-Using fewer fonts gives your presentation a more consistent tone, and helps you avoid needlessly distracting your congregation.
+Using fewer fonts gives your worship presentation a more consistent tone, and helps you avoid needlessly distracting your congregation.

 If you’re starting from scratch, pick two simple, versatile fonts, and stick with them.
 I recommend making at least one (if not both) of these sans serif fonts, because they tend to more easily contrast against textured backgrounds.